Wharton School: Development

 Wharton began awarding MBA degrees in 1921.
 The first woman to earn an MBA at Wharton was Alma K. Ledig, in 1931.
 In 1942, during World War II, in the same fashion of other schools, Wharton's full-time faculty dropped dramatically from 165 to 39 by 1944.
 According to school historians, members of the faculty were called upon for special posts.
 In 1959, Wharton adopted the curriculum that is now taught in most major business schools: the program was changed with liberal arts education doubling to almost half of the curriculum.
 In 1974 the social sciences department, along with the rest of the university's liberal arts programs, was moved to the newly created University of Pennsylvania School of Arts and Sciences.
 Since then, Wharton faculty have focused exclusively on various aspects of business education.

 Official historical names of the institution include the Wharton School of Finance and Economy, from 1881 to 1901, and the Wharton School of Finance and Commerce, from 1902 to 1971.

 The Jay H. Baker Retailing Center at Wharton was permanently endowed by alumnus Jay H. Baker in 2010.
 It is an interdisciplinary industry research center which was originally established in 2002.
 The center brings together retail leaders, faculty, and students to discuss the opportunities and challenges of retailers.
 The Baker Retailing Center also hosts an annual CEO Summit in New York City.

 On February 26, 2020, Erika H. James was named dean of the Wharton School, effective July 1, 2020.
 She is both the first woman and the first African-American to lead the business school.

+In May 2024, the school announced the Wharton AI & Analytics Initiative, an investment to expand its research and teaching in artificial intelligence and data science, led by vice dean Eric Bradlow.
+As part of the initiative, Wharton began providing ChatGPT Enterprise licenses to full-time and executive MBA students, the first such arrangement between a business school and OpenAI.